 Identity check at the Municipal ServiceDesk (by appointment only)

-After receipt of your online registration, you will receive an e-mail to schedule an appointment at the Municipal ServiceDesk for yourself and for your partner and/or child(ren) who are moving with you.
+After receipt of your online registration, you will receive an e-mail to confirm your appointment at the Municipal ServiceDesk for yourself and for your partner and/or child(ren) who are moving with you.
 Please bring a valid identification and other required documents to your appointment (see drop-downmenu 'Bring to appointment' at the bottom of this page).

 Have the required documents not been drawn up in Dutch, English, German or French?
 Then you must have them translated by a sworn translator in the Netherlands.
 If possible, official foreign documents should be legalised or provided with an apostille (stamp) for use in the Netherlands.
 More information about the use of foreign documents in the Netherlands can be found on the website Netherlands Worldwide.